JyothiDronamraju/my2-Dronamraju/README.md

 - **Kerala Sadya**: It is a traditional feast with an array of vegetarian dishes served on a banana leaf
 - **Karimeen Pollichathu**: This is a spiced and marinated pearl spot fish, wrapped in banana leaf and grilled.
 - **Appam with Stew**: Soft, Lacy rice pancakes served with a flavourful cocunut-based stew.
-- **Malabar Biryani**: Fragrant Rice cokked with spices and tender piece of chicken.
+- **Malabar Biryani**: Fragrant Rice cooked with spices and tender piece of chicken.

 You can learn more about me in [MyStats](MyStats.md).